This article was updated for accuracy and relevance on December 24th, 2021.

 It can really pay off in peace of mind and quality sleep to invest a little time every few months or once a year in taking a careful eye to your bedroom and doing a little something to upgrade it - whether that’s setting out some baskets to hold laundry that would otherwise be scattered everywhere, or adding some soft lighting and simple decor like string lights, pretty lamps or a nice art print.

 Decluttering and adding design features that cultivate peace and relaxation, and maybe a little romance, are key.
 A little thoughtful rearranging of items you already own can go a long way toward creating a more sensual or peaceful space you look forward to spending time in with your beau or cozying up in yourself with a good book.
-Pair this idea with a great meal and a movie to create a romantic staycation with a cozy evening to end it - and more cozy evenings to come since you’ll get to enjoy your bedroom upgrade afterward.
+Pair this idea with a great dinner and a movie to create a romantic staycation at home - and more cozy evenings to come since you’ll get to enjoy your bedroom upgrade afterward.

 The Bottom Line

-At BÉIS, we love to travel as much as you do (that’s the passion behind every one of our stylish, maximally functional bags and accessories).
+At BÉIS, we love to travel as much as you do (that’s the passion behind every one of our stylish, maximally functional bags, travel accessories, and even pet travel bags).
 But even in moments when we can’t stray too far from home, we believe it’s still possible to experience familiar surroundings with a traveler’s eyes.
 That’s the heart of any real journey.
 We hope these staycation activities and ideas inspire you.